tiangolo/issue-manager/README.md

 '{"answered": {}}'
 ```

-This JSON configuration (inside a string) is what allows us to add multiple custom labels, with different delays, and different messages.
+This JSON configuration (inside a string) is what allows you to add custom labels, with different delays, and different messages.

 Imagine this JSON config: